 Paige: Nicole, look!
 Bobby Whitmeyer must've transferred into our history class!
 He's the hunkiest hunk in the school!
 He is sooo hot!
 Sooo babe-like!
 Sooo to die for!
 Nicole: ...Sooo stupid...
 Paige: Oh, like brains really matter.
 Bobby: Oops - I'm in the wrong room.
 Nicole: In this case they do.
 Paige: AAAA!
 Come back!

-The Trope Codifier for combining this trope with the Dumb Blonde trope might have been the enormously popular late 1940's radio sitcom My Friend Irma starring Marie Wilson as the very pretty but oh so dim Irma.
+The Trope Codifier for combining this trope with the Dumb Blonde trope might have been the enormously popular late 1940s/early 1950s radio sitcom My Friend Irma starring Marie Wilson as the very pretty but oh so dim Irma.
 The series would spin off into feature films, a television series in the early 1950s and a long running comic scripted by Stan Lee!

 During World War II, a common British propaganda theme in the campaign against careless talk was that the beauty you babbled to was, after all, not so dumb; she could, in fact, be an enemy spy.